pushkarkadam/ChromeTabShuffle/README.md

 windowId: 1
 ```

+## move

+The following function enables the tabs to move.

+`chrome.tabs.move(integer or array of integer tabIds, object moveProperties, function callback)`

-## Trigger page
+## TODO

-Introducing the `popup.html` file to use a button.
-There is a shuffle button within this page that should trigger the event to shuffle.
+* Make sure to use the url to change the tabs.